Academic study with a strong practical dimension, including input from high profile finance law practitioners.

 Students will all study the Core Module and will then specialise by choosing from the optional modules listed below.

-- The City of London and Development of Financial Services Law
+- The City of London and the Development of Financial Services Law

 15 Credit Modules